 The directors are responsible for the other information.
-The other information comprises the information included in the Annual report and Accounts, other than the annual accounts and our auditor's report thereon.
-The directors are responsible for the other information.
-Our opinion on the annual accounts does not cover the other information and, except to the extent otherwise explicitly stated in our report, we do not express any form of assurance conclusion thereon.
+The other information comprises the information included in the Annual Report, other than the financial statements and our auditor's report thereon.
+Our opinion on the financial statements does not cover the other information and, except to the extent otherwise explicitly stated in our report, we do not express any form of assurance conclusion thereon.

-In connection with our audit of the annual accounts, our responsibility is to read the other information, and, in doing so, consider whether the other information is materially inconsistent with the annual accounts or our knowledge obtained in the audit or otherwise appears to be materially misstated.
-If we identify such material inconsistencies or apparent material misstatements, we are required to determine whether there is a material misstatement in the annual accounts or a material misstatement of the other information.
-If, based on the work we have performed, we conclude that there is a material misstatement of the other information, we are required to report that fact.
+Our responsibility is to read the other information, and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the course of the audit or otherwise appears to be materially misstated.
+If we identify such material inconsistencies or apparent material misstatements, we are required to determine whether this gives rise to a material misstatement in the financial statements themselves.
+If, based on the work we have performed, we conclude that there is a material misstatement of the other information, we are required to report that fact